 Fungal Leaf Spots

-A variety of leaf spots are caused by the fungi Cercospora spp., Phoma spp., and Phyllosticta spp. and these fungal leaf spots on viburnum typically are angular to irregular-shaped, and the leaf tissue in the spots is sunken and dry.
+A variety of leaf spots are caused by the fungi Cercospora spp., Phoma spp., and Phyllosticta spp.
+These fungal leaf spots on viburnum typically are angular to irregular-shaped, and the leaf tissue in the spots is sunken and dry.
 Spots may begin small, but enlarge or merge , and may be reddish to grayish brown.
 Fungal leaf spots typically occur during warm, moist summer months, and initially will occur on older foliage.
 The disease anthracnose (caused by Colletotrichum spp.), appears as black, sunken lesions.
 Leaf spots and anthracnose are fairly common on viburnum foliage, but these foliar diseases are not usually serious.

 Prevention & Control: Many foliar problems can be prevented by keeping leaves as dry as possible.
 Avoid overhead irrigation and improve air circulation with adequate plant spacing and selective branch pruning.
 Prune overhanging trees around diseased shrubs to reduce humidity levels and speed the drying of foliage.
 Hand remove spotted leaves on lightly diseased plants.
 Rake up and destroy infected fallen leaves.
 The removal of this leaf material will minimize the chances of the disease reoccurring the next season.